"We are here to support our community and to promote plant-based alternatives".

 Lovage project is a non profit, plant based, low waste, social enterprise and catering company.
 Our mission is community regeneration – providing job opportunities for those in need, using our business as a way to support marginalised groups, and delivering healthy vegan food to our locals.
 Our four key objectives are to contribute to community regeneration, foster cooperative working, promote sustainability, and tackle disadvantage...

-We run a community meals program at Stockwell Park Community Trust and a catering company with sustainable food and waste practices.
+We run a catering company with sustainable food and waste practices.
 We offer ethical employment opportunities that pay London living wage, and hope to deliver cooking workshops educating people on cooking healthy food on a budget; reducing poverty and improving physical health.

 We initially opened Autumn 2019 in Vauxhall Gardens community centre, providing fresh and affordable plant-based food and drinks to local residents, workers and users of the community space which was a huge success until the first covid lockdown caused us to close to the public.